That’s how Amazon CEO, Jeff Bezos, responded when asked about his company’s Fire Phone, which had launched in 2014 to disappointing sales.

 While UPMC has invested in many different startup companies, what are some of the common characteristics they all share?

 The only common characteristic is that UPMC uses it to solve a health care problem.
 All our portfolio companies address a problem that UPMC has in its day-to-day business.
 And if UPMC has those problems, then any health system is likely to have the same problem.

-Take for example our partnerships with Vivify Health and Lantern.
+Take for example our partnerships with Vivify Health.
 Vivify provides technology that helps UPMC better manage patients outside the hospital and address unnecessary readmissions.
-Lantern is helping us address a critical issue with patient access to behavioral health services through a mobile platform.
-Those are just two examples of the many ways we’re harnessing technology and deploying it within the UPMC system to solve problems not only for us but for other health systems as well.
+This is just one example of the ways we’re harnessing technology and deploying it within the UPMC system to solve problems not only for us but for other health systems as well.